Guide to grammar schools and the Secondary Transfer Test

 Every year there are far more qualified children than grammar school places.

-A score higher than 121 does not give a child a better chance of being offered a grammar school place (this is different to some other areas): admissions criteria (such as siblings, or living in catchment) are used to work out which qualified children may be offered a place.
+A score higher than 121 does not give a child a better chance of being offered a grammar school place (this is different to some other areas).
+When there are more qualified applicants than places, oversubscription criteria and admission rules admissions rules are used to work out which qualified children may be offered a place (for example whether they have siblings, or are living in the catchment area).

 Each school’s admission rules can be found on their website, within the school’s Admissions Policy.